grandrew/taskjuggler-python/README.md

 ## General enhancements

+- Enable pylint with configuration that allows the check to pass (pylint.ini)
 - Loading scheduling results
     - export back to json
 - Make ID management transparent in the API